willhampshire/research_project/readme.md

 Install requirements with ```pip install -r requirements.txt```.

 Compiled S4 from source.
-I would not reccomend with the original branch (tricky and no up to date documentation).
+Would not recommend compiling from the original branch (was tricky, no good documentation).
-Instead try one of the newer forks, phoebe-p/S4 and marcus-o/S4.
+Instead, try one of the newer forks, phoebe-p/S4 and marcus-o/S4.

 ## Scripts
 Run `vx.x 1D grating modes.py` in `WS2_Grating_Eamonn/Results` script to generate simulations (adjust parameter space via main loop entry point).